oliverzh2000/wen-reader/README.md

 ## Intended Audience

-WenReader is built for **intermediate Chinese learners**:
+Wen Reader is built for **intermediate Chinese learners**:

 - Readers who can understand native Chinese text with some effort.
 - Learners who want a modern, clean EPUB reading experience without distractions.
 - Users who benefit from quick dictionary support but do not need the full ecosystem of flashcards, handwriting input, OCR, etc.

-WenReader is **not** a replacement for Pleco.
-Pleco remains the most complete Chinese dictionary and learning tool available; WenReader is designed to complement it by focusing exclusively on reading EPUB books with an unobtrusive inline lookup workflow.
+Wen Reader is **not** a replacement for Pleco.
+Pleco remains the most complete Chinese dictionary and learning tool available; Wen Reader is designed to complement it by focusing exclusively on reading EPUB books with an unobtrusive inline lookup workflow.

-If you read Chinese novels, essays, or non-fiction and want a lightweight, privacy-respecting tool to assist your reading, WenReader aims to fill that niche.
+If you read Chinese novels, essays, or non-fiction and want a lightweight, privacy-respecting tool to assist your reading, Wen Reader aims to fill that niche.

 ---

 ## Technical Overview

-WenReader is implemented in Swift and SwiftUI.
+Wen Reader is implemented in Swift and SwiftUI.

 ### Rendering Engine
 - Uses **Readium Mobile / Readium Swift** for EPUB parsing and pagination.